 However, many nations now offer exclusive visas for remote workers and digital nomads.
 By 2023, over 40 countries have introduced this type of visa.

-Some of these countries are: Spain, Brazil, Costa Rica, Czech Republic, Portugal, Germany, and Estonia… Click here to see the full list of countries offering visas for digital nomads.
+Some of these countries include: Spain, Brazil, Costa Rica, the Czech Republic, Portugal, Germany, and Estonia… Click here to see the full list of countries offering visas for digital nomads in March 2024.

 Is E-residency worth it?

-The ease of conducting everything online from anywhere in the world is a dream, especially for those who travel frequently.
+With E-residency, the ease of conducting everything online from anywhere in the world is a dream, especially for those who travel frequently.
+For digital nomads, it’s a truly welcome addition to the constantly evolving digital nomad online landscape.

 Despite the fact that it offers many tax advantages and a very unique taxation system, please note that Estonia is not a tax haven, far from it.